More details about the Saver Day Pass

 You may wonder if it's better to buy a Swiss Travel Pass, a Swiss Half Fare Card, multiple Saver Day Passes or a combination.
 Let's compare the options for an 8-day trip:

-In many cases, option 1 is easiest and cheapest.
-Another good option is to buy one Swiss Half Fare Card, and a few discounted Saver Day Passes for the days you are sure about your travel plans, plus discounted point-to-point tickets for the other days.
-Also, the Saver Day Pass works well if you need a 9th day of traveling in addition to your Swiss Travel Pass, for example.
+In many cases, option 1 is easiest.
+Another good option is to buy one Swiss Half Fare Card, and a few discounted Saver Day Passes for the days you are sure about your travel plans, plus regular discounted point-to-point tickets for the other days.
+Also, the Saver Day Pass works well if you need an additional day of traveling before or after the validity period of your Swiss Travel Pass or other rail pass.

 Option 2 is too expensive in most cases.
 Option 3 could work for very specific cases, but chances that you can buy that many Saver Day Passes for the lowest price are small.